tfausak/delay/README.md

 ## Settings

--   **Delay**: Number of seconds to wait before loading a blacklisted site.
-Ranges from 1 to 60 seconds.
+- **Delay**: Number of seconds to delay blocked sites.
   Default: 30 seconds.
--   **Jitter**: Maximum number of seconds to randomly add or subtract from the delay.
-Ranges from 0 to 10 seconds.
+- **Jitter**: Maximum number of seconds to randomly change the delay.
   Default: 5 seconds.
+- **Show timer**: Show a countdown timer while blocked sites are delayed.
+  Default: enabled.
--   **Blacklist**: List of hostnames to delay.
-Delimited by whitespace and case-insensitive.
+- **Blacklist**: List of hostnames to block.
   Default: `news.ycombinator.com www.reddit.com`.
--   **Show timer**: Show a countdown timer while sites are delayed.
+- **Whitelist**: List of hostnames to allow.
+  Default: `en.wikipedia.org www.google.com`.
+- **Use**: Which list (black or white) to use for blocking.
-    Default: true.
+  Default: blacklist.

 [1]: http://xkcd.com/862/